How to Register as a Self Employed or Freelancer with HMRC

 If an individual decided to work for oneself or if someone is operating as a sole trader, he/she can even speak to the HMRC if they need any guidance for various processes.
 To get advice, the self employed helpline number is 0844-453-0165.
 The helpline operates, Monday to Friday, from 8 AM to 8 PM, and on a Saturday from 8 AM to 4 PM.
 The helpline can provide the following information on self-employment:

 Need help to Register as a Self Employed in UK – DNS Accountants

 DNS Accountants is a skillful team of accounting and taxation professionals that helps clients with services ranging from registering as self employed to business set-up.
 The firm helps owners managed small businesses and private individuals across the United Kingdom.
 DNS is an acknowledged firm of ACA’s or Chartered Accountants (CA) and the firm takes pride in saying that we are very helpful to our clients & deliver unparalleled client service and persistently help clients to handle their wealth.
 The firm’s learned team focuses on helping sole traders with business registration, tax filings, and other services such as self-assessment, payroll management, and bookkeeping.
 At DNS, we are constantly in touch with our clients and offer

 - Consistent and transparent service

 - Certainty on tax base and taxation advisory

-DNS Accountants offers taxation & accounting services to owner-managed-businesses or self employed individuals / freelancers / contractors.
-For business owners and freelancers / contractors, it is difficult to keep pace with the ever changing government regulations and rules.
-Our expert team of chartered accountants and taxation professionals help clients in services ranging from bookkeeping to payroll to tax planning, and filing tax returns.
-DNS Accountants help clients focus on maximizing their wealth.
+DNS Accountants offers taxation & accounting services to owner-managed-businesses or self employed individuals/freelancers/contractors.
+For business owners and freelancers/contractors, it is difficult to keep pace with the ever-changing government regulations and rules.
+Our expert team of chartered accountants and tax professionals help clients in services ranging from bookkeeping to payroll to tax planning, and filing tax returns.
+DNS Accountants in Harrow help clients focus on maximizing their wealth.